xlladdins/xll/docs/Excel4MacrosE-G.md

 **EDIT.OBJECT**(verb\_num)

-Verb\_num    is a number specifying which verb to use while working with the object, that is, what you want to do with the object.
+Verb\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying which verb to use while working with the object, that is, what you want to do with the object.

   - > The available verbs are determined by the object's source
     > application.
 1 often specifies "edit, " and 2 often specifies